zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

   - **IMPORTANT:** To complete this lab, you must have sufficient rights within your Azure AD tenant to register resource providers in your Azure Subscription.
 - An active GitHub Account.

-## Exercise 1: Setting Up Azure Migrate
+## Exercise 1: Setting up Azure Migrate

 Duration: 10 minutes